2024 Consumer Confidence Report

 Board of Directors Meeting Schedule

-The Board of Directors meet monthly, generally on the second Monday of each month, starting at 10 AM, at the Placitas Community Library.
+The Board of Directors meets monthly, generally on the second Monday of each month, starting at 10 AM, at the Placitas Community Library.
 The meetings are open to all members, and those with unresolved complaints or presentations they wish to make are encouraged to participate.
 The agenda is posted at the mail boxes prior to each meeting.

 Times and dates may change to accommodate board members.